-Vanishing Point: Striking Perspective Photography From Across Canada
+Striking Perspective Photography From Across Canada

-Here’s a great example of perspective in photography.
-Marc Labelle of Fredericton writes, “My girlfriend Sarah Macfarlane, our little boy Jack and our super sidekick dog Copper shared a great adventure as we travelled out west.
-From Badlands to mountain passes, we endured weather of all kinds including rain, snow, fog, hail and drought—now that’s about as Canadian as you can get!”
+Here’s an inspired example of perspective photography from the talented Marc Labelle of Fredericton.
+“My girlfriend Sarah Macfarlane, our little boy Jack and our super sidekick dog Copper shared a great adventure as we travelled out west,” Marc writes.
+“From Badlands to mountain passes, we endured weather of all kinds including rain, snow, fog, hail and drought—now that’s about as Canadian as you can get!”

 Into the Sunset

-Cathy Nixon of Leduc, Alberta, shares this sunning fall scene, writing, “Cool breezes had begun to blow but outside my house I could still find blooming roses.
+Cathy Nixon of Leduc, Alberta, shares this stunning fall scene, writing, “Cool breezes had begun to blow but outside my house I could still find blooming roses.
 I also saw leaves starting to yellow.
 Although every season offers something to savour and enjoy, autumn has a special place in my heart for many reasons—one being that my birthday is on the first day of fall!”

 Jen Hirst of Calgary shares this awesome shot of the Calgary Tower rising from the downtown core.